 Then Jesus called for the children and said to the disciples, “Let the children come to me.
 Don’t stop them!
 For the Kingdom of God belongs to those who are like these children.
 I tell you the truth, anyone who doesn’t receive the Kingdom of God like a child will never enter it.”
 Luke 18:16 & 17 (New Living Translation, The Bible)

-I believe it’s vital for us to value what Jesus values & not miss out on the benefits of having a childlike heart ourselves as we seek to nuture this in our own children or the children we are leading.
+I believe it's vital for us to value what Jesus values and not miss out on the benefits of having a childlike heart ourselves as we seek to nuture this in our own children or the children we are leading.
 You can help their heart to stay childlike and open to Jesus!

 Here are some ideas:

-Share what it means to you to believe & trust in Jesus in your own life.
+Share what it means to you to believe and trust in Jesus in your own life.
 And show them your faith in action; this can mean making them aware of how your trust in Jesus impacts your thoughts, choices, responses, behaviour, beliefs and more.